progval/Limnoria/INSTALL.md

 ## Upgrading to Python 3

-Upgrading Python3 happens the same way, but if you want to move from 2 to 3 or 3 to 2, you must remove the build/ directory first.
+Upgrading Python3 happens the same way, but if you want to move from 2 to 3 or 3 to 2, you must remove the build/ directory and the executable supybot* files first.
+The build/ directory is on same directory as this file and supybot* are usually in /usr/local/bin or ~/.local/bin

 ```
 rm -rf build/
+rm /usr/local/bin/supybot*
+rm ~/.local/bin/supybot*
 ```

 # Windows